mrwulf/halloween-dashboard/README.md

 ### Volumes

 You must mount the following paths into the container:
 -   **/config/config.json** (read-only): This is the main configuration file containing trigger definitions and device secrets.
 You should create this file based on `config/config.json.example` and mount it into the container.
--   **/dashboard.db** (read-write): This file is the SQLite database that stores user data, tokens, and statistics.
+-   **/data/** (read-write): This directory stores the SQLite database (`dashboard.db`).
 Mounting this as a volume ensures that your data persists across container restarts.

 ### Example `docker run`